 We have licensed, and may continue to license, our technologies to corporate collaborators and licensees for the research, development and commercialization of specified product candidates.
 Our revenues partially depend upon the performance by these collaborators and licensees of their responsibilities under these arrangements.
-In addition, we have entered into a research and development agreement with AnGes, pursuant to which we rely on AnGes to fund the Phase 3 clinical trial of our cancer immunotherapeutic, Allovectin-7[®], through cash payments and equity investments.
+In addition, we have entered into a research and development agreement with AnGes, pursuant to which we rely on AnGes to fund the Phase 3 clinical trial of our cancer immunotherapeutic, Allovectin-7®, through cash payments and equity investments.

-Some collaborators or licensees may not succeed in their product development efforts, such as Corautus, with whom we recently entered into a termination agreement relating to a license of our core DNA delivery technology for specific cardiovascular applications.
+Some collaborators or licensees may not succeed in their product development efforts, such as our former licensee, Corautus Genetics Inc., who discontinued development efforts of a product for which they had licensed our core DNA delivery technology for specific cardiovascular applications.
 Other collaborators or licensees may not devote sufficient time or resources to the programs covered by these arrangements, causing us to derive little or no revenue from these arrangements, or may cease to support our development and commercialization efforts.